Skip to content

 • Metadata: method, path, status_code, duration_ms, scope

-Audit entries are created asynchronously after the response is sent and do not affect request latency.
+Audit entries are written after the response is sent and do not affect request latency.

 HeaderRequiredDescription